THE MILK TRAY MAN

-The ads are remembered with considerable fondness, but try finding out more about the Milk Tray Man and the results are at best confusing or, at worst, contradictory.
+The original Milk Tray ads are remembered with considerable fondness, but try discovering more about the Milk Tray Man and the results are at best confusing, and at worst contradictory.
 Wikipedia states there were nineteen ads in total, with the man-in-black being played by six different actors.
-In fact there were twenty ads – though even that figure is disputed – with the role being played by seven different actors.
-Yahoo records the actor Ross Champion starred in eleven ads, whereas he didn’t feature in any of them.
-There are internet forums claiming Brummie biker ace Arthur Browning acted as a stuntman in one of the ads, riding a trial bike across rough terrain before jumping over a ravine to deliver the box of chocolates.
-Yet none of the Milk Tray ads ever featured a motor bike stunt.
+In fact there were twenty ads, with the role being played by seven different actors.
+Yahoo records the actor Ross Champion starred in eleven ads, but in fact he didn’t feature in any at all.
+There are forums claiming Brummie biker ace Arthur Browning acted as a stuntman in one of the ads, riding a trial bike across rough terrain before jumping over a ravine to deliver the box of chocolates.
+But none of the Milk Tray ads ever featured a motor bike stunt.

-Research by The Chocolate Dictionary reveals there were twenty ads in total.
-Each mini-adventure is documented here, with the year or decade in which it was shown, the name of the actor who played the Milk Tray Man, and any trivia that may be of interest to fans of the ads.
+In an effort to set the record straight, each ad, each mini-adventure, is documented here with the year or decade in which it was shown, the name of the actor who played the Milk Tray Man, and any trivia that would be of interest to fans.

 THE NIGHT TRAIN

 Year or decade when first shown: 1968 Actor: Gary Myers